KeliChau/StarWarsApp/README.md

 # Star Wars App

-Star Wars App using Node.js, Express.js
+## Overview
+Star Wars is an example application using Node.js and Express.js with code provided to us by [GA Tech's Coding Boot Camp](https://codingbootcamp.pe.gatech.edu/) for the Full-Time Fall 2017 Cohort.